OTB’s top tips for B2B marketing success

 One of the most famous mailings in direct mail history for a car manufacturer was by Bentley.
 No two mailings were alike.
 They researched their audience (one being Hugh Grant) who has a passion for rowing from his days at Oxford.
 As a result, he was sent a mailing that gave him a pair of rowing oars.
 Yes, it was an expensive way to get his attention, yes, but get his attention it did.

 Recognise the value in your target and target them with respect and value and watch them become a customer.

 3. Don’t rely on social media or email… pick up the phone

 The art of the sales call has been lost.
 Tarnished by call centres cold calling people with scripted sales messages.
 Yet, the old-fashioned phone call still has power f you do it yourself.
 The power of one key decision maker calling another in a business to ask them about their challenges is still a powerful tool.

-Yes, you might be shy on the phone and you’re probably scared of rejection.
-Who isn’t?
-But we guarantee if you give it a try ten-times you’ll get one success… and have permission to send them a follow-up by mail or email that will be looked out for and not just deleted or thrown in the bin.
+Yes, you might be shy on the phone.
+Of course, you worry about rejection.
+Who doesn’t?
+But we guarantee if you give it a try ten-times you’ll get one success.
+You’ll have permission to send them a follow-up by mail or email.
+Your message will be looked out for and not just deleted or thrown in the bin.